 - Unprocessed cheese, such as cheddar or goats cheese

-- Vegetables which are low carbs such as onions, peppers, spinach, and broccoli
+- Vegetables that are low in carbs, such as onions, peppers, spinach, and broccoli

 - Healthy oils like extra virgin olive oil or coconut oil

-Here is what your meals could potentially look like over three days!
+Here are what your meals could potentially look like over three days!

 - Breakfast: 1 slice of bacon, 1 poached egg, 1 grilled tomato